05nelsonm/kmp-tor-binary/README.md

                // Specifies a list of ABIs that Gradle should create APKs for. include("x86", "armeabi-v7a", "arm64-v8a", "x86_64")

-               // Specify whether or not you wish to also generate a universal APK that
+               // Specify whether you wish to also generate a universal APK that
                // includes _all_ ABIs.
                isUniversalApk = true
            }